Acadia Healthcare (ACHC) Class Period Expanded After NYT Report That Veterans Affairs Department Is Investigating Allegations Of Holding Patients Long...

-(MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Nov.
-18, 2024 (GLOBE NEWSWIRE) -- Acadia Healthcare Company (NASDAQ: ACHC) is facing securities class-action lawsuits by investors alleging the company misled them about its business practices.
+SAN FRANCISCO, Nov.
+21, 2024 (GLOBE NEWSWIRE) -- Acadia Healthcare Company (NASDAQ: ACHC) is facing securities class-action lawsuits by investors alleging the company misled them about its business practices.
 The more recent lawsuit filed on October 29, 2024 expanded the Class Period to end on Oct.
 18, 2024 after The New York Times reported that the Veterans Affairs Department has opened an investigation into Acadia, news which sent the price of Acadia shares sharply lower on Oct.
 18, 2024.

 Hagens Berman urges Acadia Healthcare Company, Inc. ( NASDAQ: ACHC) investors who suffered substantial losses to submit your losses now .